-- always calculate and offer Mr M redress as a cash lump sum payment, - explain to Mr M before starting the redress calculation that: - his redress will be calculated on the basis that it will be invested prudently (in line with the cautious investment return assumption used in the calculation), - a straightforward way to invest his redress prudently is to use it to augment his DC pension - offer to calculate how much of any redress Mr M receives could be augmented rather than receiving it all as a cash lump sum, - if Mr M accepts Options' offer to calculate how much of his redress could be augmented, request the necessary information and not charge Mr M for the calculation, even if he ultimately decides not to have any of his redress augmented, and - take a prudent approach when calculating how much redress could be augmented, given the inherent uncertainty around Mr M's end of year tax position.
+- always calculate and offer Mr C redress as a cash lump sum payment, - explain to Mr C before starting the redress calculation that: - his redress will be calculated on the basis that it will be invested prudently (in line with the cautious investment return assumption used in the calculation), and - a straightforward way to invest his redress prudently is to use it to augment his DC pension - offer to calculate how much of any redress Mr C receives could be augmented rather than receiving it all as a cash lump sum, - if Mr C accepts Options' offer to calculate how much of his redress could be augmented, request the necessary information and not charge Mr C for the calculation, even if he ultimately decides not to have any of his redress augmented, and - take a prudent approach when calculating how much redress could be augmented, given the inherent uncertainty around Mr C's end of year tax position.

-Redress paid to Mr M as a cash lump sum will be treated as income for tax purposes.
+Redress paid to Mr C as a cash lump sum will be treated as income for tax purposes.
 So, in line with DISP App 4, Options may make a notional deduction to cash lump sum payments to take account of tax that consumers would otherwise pay on income from their pension.
+Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to Mr C's likely income tax rate in retirement - presumed to be 20%.
+So making a notional deduction of 15% overall from the loss adequately reflects this.